 AI and Data Science applications revolutionizing eCommerce industry

-At the end of the day, the way the e-commerce industry operates will likely continue changing in the near future.
+At the end of the day, the way the e-commerce industry operates will likely continue to change in the near future.
 And even the way AI and Data Science applications are being used in e-commerce will eventually evolve.
 For now, it’s worth using these two technologies to their fullest and reaping the benefits they provide to online store owners.